mracsys/ootr-stats/README.md

 * prog_areas
     * intermediate view, determines medallion/stone dungeons and which are required

+The various SQL files in this repo are used to generate most of the tables in the spreadsheet.
+Filenames should be mostly self-explanatory.

 ## Limitations
 * Assumes no MQ dungeons
 * Assumes no sanities (key, scrub, shop, skull, cow, bean)
 * Sphere analysis does not consider advanced tricks/out-of-logic checks
+* Hint analysis does not go beyond direct hints.
+WOTH chains are not considered